 Alliance long-term goals:

-• Training and learning communities will change faculty instructional practices, staff-student interactions, and student experiences, leading to a shift in campus culture.
+- Train faculty to improve instructional practices, staff-student interactions, and student experiences, leading to a shift in campus culture.

 Contact Us